Cowanlab/airrship/docs/quickstart.md

 ## Examples

-A small number of example repertoires are hosted at the AIRRSHIP [GitHub repository](https://github.com/Cowanlab/airrship).
-There are two repertoires with mutation and two without, each with 500,000 sequences, and all AIRRSHIP output files are provided.
-These may be used instead of running AIRRSHIP directly or if you wish to explore the output before installation.
+A very small example repertoire is held at the AIRRSHIP [GitHub repository](https://github.com/Cowanlab/airrship) to provide an example of the expected output.
+Larger example repertoire files are available at https://zenodo.org/record/7568252#.Y9FfKRPP2BQ.

 ## Running from the command line <a name="command line"></a>